 Council Tax liability determines whose name will be shown on a demand notice (regardless of whether there is anything to pay or not) .
 Section 6 of the Local Government Finance Act 1992 determines that the owner of a property remains ordinarily liable for the Council Tax charge both whilst they are resident and also when the property is unoccupied.

 Although the owner loses legal access to the property they are still responsible for any Council Tax charges which may become due for the property.
-Until it is sold or occupied.
-They remain liable under Section 6 of the Local Government Finance Act 1992.
+Until it is sold or re-occupied they remain liable under Section 6 of the Local Government Finance Act 1992.

-Legislation permits the owner of the property to claim a Class L Council Tax exemption from the date the property is re-possessed until such time as it is sold or occupied.
-To claim the exemption the owner needs to provide the local authority with proof of the re-possession.
+Legislation permits the liable person (the owner of the property) to claim a Class L Council Tax exemption from the date the property is re-possessed until such time as it is sold or re-occupied.
+To claim the exemption the owner needs to provide the local authority with proof of the repossession although in most cases the mortgage company will advise the council – note that the mortgage company don’t have to as they are not legally responsible for the Council Tax charge.

 Section 13 of the Local Government Finance Act 2012